avand/avand.github.com/_posts/2010-02-17-schools-out-forever.markdown

 Growing up, I was told that the most important ingredient for my future was an education.
 Do your homework, study hard and the road ahead will lead to a satisfying career and financial security.
 That was the promise, anyway.
 But as it turns out, in the kitchen of education, I cooked up concoction that would make even [Andrew Zimmern][1] cringe.

 I went to high school at [Boston University Academy][2], a prep-school that essentially guaranteed a fast track through college if you just played by the book.
 I didn't play by the book.
 In tenth grade I was held back and junior year wasn't any more promising.
 My teachers begged me to study, explaining to my parents that I just wasn't applying myself.
-On the night of my last and deciding final of 11th grade I sealed my fate watching a Seinfeld marathon.
+On the night of my last and deciding final of 11th grade, I sealed my fate watching a Seinfeld marathon.
 Clearly, getting through high school was going to be more trouble than it was worth.

-After that summer, I was brought out to Chicago and the very next morning, in slacks, shirt and tie, reported for an internship at a financial company in the Loop.
+When I came back from camp that summer, I was shipped to Chicago and the very next morning, in slacks, shirt and tie, reported for an internship at a financial company in the Loop.
 It was a complete correction of my downward spiral and the beginning of my career as a software engineer.
-I completed my GED and started taking night classes at [DePaul][3] maintaining a solid A grade-average.
+I completed my GED and started taking night classes at [DePaul][3].
+By my sophomore year, I was in the top of my class.

-Everything seemed copasetic until I dropped out.
+Everything seemed copacetic until I dropped out.

 ## When School Works